 To use the Switch is to be constantly confronted with novelty.
 Some of this is due to it being a new console.
 It’s exciting to cruise around the new, far more stripped-down user interface, handle the tiny controllers, or flip out the flimsy kickstand.
 The console is also full of nice sounds and visuals, from the playfully designed menus to the mechanical parts of the machine.
 (There is a notable lack of menu music, much to the dismay of the vaporwave community, and possibly to the joy of anyone who owns a PS4.)
 But novelty truly comes from what the console actually does.
 The Switch can switch.
 Beyond its Nvidia-powered tablet body with detachable sensor-stuffed Joy-Con controllers, the console comes with a simple dock/cable wrangling solution that, when connected to a TV, allows for seamless transitions from playing on the television to playing on the go.
 It works, it’s fast, and it’s hard not to be impressed every time it happens.
 So much of the minute-to-minute experience of the Switch is accompanied with those kinds of feelings.
 A console that carries its own detachable controllers and functions as its own screen feels crazy.
 Playing a console quality game like LEGEND OF ZELDA: THE BREATH OF THE WILD at the laundromat feels fantastic, like it shouldn’t be possible.
+Along with Triple-A titles, there are other educational games like Scribblenauts, Snipperclips Plus and Captain Toad: Treasure Tracker available for the Nintendo Switch platform.
+These titles prove beneficial for kids as they improve hand-eye coordination; develop critical thinking skills; and enhance reaction times.
+All these features make gaming consoles like Nintendo Switch amazing choice of gifts for 15 year old boys.
 In moments like that, the Switch seems like the future.
 A dream where play can happen anywhere and the opportunity to play with others is always an option.

 Cliche music aside, how could you not see this as cool?